dgaydukov/cert-aws/sa/files/sa.md

 * send both websocket & http calls
 You can also use AGW with openApi to quickly generate api endpoints and underlying models.
 Stage - like a tag, allows your api have multiple versions, like dev stage - myapi.com/dev/users.
-Don't use stages for differente environments, but instead use different aws accounts for different env.
+Don't use stages for different environments, but instead use different aws accounts for different env.
 Real use case for stages is if you need to support different versions of api for prod at the same time.
 You can add documentation to your api and expose it as swagger file.
 AGW can generate client-side SSL certificate, and you backend can get public key, so it can verify that requests are coming from AGW.
 AGW calls are supported by CloudFront, so your api is highly available.